The importance of investing in the future of digital talent

 Published on Wednesday 20th February 2019

 In the last few years, Graphite has invested time and resource into activities aimed at increasing awareness about the career opportunities in digital, as well as helping some individuals take their first steps in the industry.
 This year, we plan to do even more.
 Here’s an overview of what we’re up to, and some ways in which you can get involved.

-The Digital Industry
+The growth and awareness of the Digital Industry

 The digital industry is increasingly important to the UK’s GDP.
 In the UK as a whole, 2.1 million people are employed in digital and creative sector jobs in the UK.
 (Source)